Thursday, 14 November 2024

 DTF does not have access –

-that is the Department of Treasury and Finance, for those playing along at home –
+that is, the Department of Treasury and Finance, for those playing along at home –

-So I think it is an appropriate question to ask, and it is a valid question to ask: if they do not have the clinic-level data, using what data have they actually modelled that the changes in this bill will be what they say they could be?
+On both occasions there has been acknowledgement by the government that the Department of Treasury and Finance does not have access to private clinic data – that DTF does not have access to clinic-level data – so I think it is an appropriate question to ask and a valid question to ask: if they do not have the clinic-level data, using what data have they actually modelled that the changes in this bill will be what they say they could be?
 If you do not have that baseline data, how can you assert something?
+We asked another question: what is the impact on rural GPs?
+The government said:

 But how can that assertion be made if in the first place the government acknowledges, or at least the Department of Treasury and Finance acknowledges, that it does not have access to clinic-level data?
 How can you make that claim, seriously, without having access to the clinic-level data?
 I would have thought that would be a very important thing to have access to.

+This bill also repeals the exemption for friendly societies, which is in our view a new tax burden on friendly societies, which are not for profit.
+The government said that mutual organisations focus on community services, including affordable housing, health services and retirement savings.
 Friendly societies, as I am informed, have been tax exempt due to their role in supporting the common good through affordable health care and financial services.
 We are concerned by this change, but on balance we have decided to not oppose this bill, for reasons that I previously stated.

 I can come to my initial point, which is: can this government truly be trusted to deliver upon tax reform in the first place?
 The answer I have to that question is a big, fat no, because if they could be trusted to deliver true, lasting, meaningful, impactful tax reform, then why are we in the state of affairs that we are currently in: the highest taxes in the nation, the highest property taxes in the nation, the highest business taxes in the nation, the highest unemployment in the nation – now seven months running – and the lowest credit rating in the nation and when we have got a circumstance where property is out of reach, where housing is out of reach, where the cost of groceries is going up and where the cost of power bills is going up?
 You pay more in this state than in any other state in the country to send your kid to a state school at the same time as our educational outcomes are flatlining, if not declining in some areas.
 These are all cost-of-living pressures that families are experiencing right now.